DocXtract/.github/profile/README.md

   - Pair programmed with Peter in integrating all the apis with the mobile and web modules.

 #### 3. Moemen Elmegahed
-  - Worked on viewing a pdf file in the browser
+  - Worked on viewing a pdf file in the browser.
-  - Worked on displaying an excel sheet in the form of table in the web app
+  - Worked on displaying an excel sheet in the form of table in the web app.
+  - Implemented the feature of downloading the table excel as an excel sheet.
-  - Pair programmed with Muskaan to work on the print functionality on the mobile and web app
+  - Pair programmed with Muskaan to work on the print functionality on the mobile and web app.
   - Designed Figma Screens for the web app.
 (Couldn't be used because the web app eliminated the feature of adding members and users.
-Link for reference: [https://www.figma.com/file/nNxxip4qYl4KtLU8vThshZ/digiForm-AI-Screens?type=design&node-id=0%3A1&t=YZYw0P7L1b0VWgbf-1](https://www.figma.com/file/nNxxip4qYl4KtLU8vThshZ/digiForm-AI-Screens?type=design&node-id=0%3A1&t=YZYw0P7L1b0VWgbf-1)
+Link for reference: [https://www.figma.com/file/nNxxip4qYl4KtLU8vThshZ/digiForm-AI-Screens?type=design&node-id=0%3A1&t=YZYw0P7L1b0VWgbf-1](https://www.figma.com/file/nNxxip4qYl4KtLU8vThshZ/digiForm-AI-Screens?type=design&node-id=0%3A1&t=YZYw0P7L1b0VWgbf-1))

+#### 4. Devin O'Brien
+ - Setup general infrastructure